Sugandhi13/prepare-result/README.md

 # Unfixed Bugs

 When we did the code validation using PEP8 - CI Python Linter.
 It has shown line lengths errors at various places in my code.
-I've fixed them with shorten the text in smartest way possible as well as reduced the length of some variables name to make sure the code link fits in required line width.
+I've fixed them with shorten the text in smartest way possible as well as reduced the length of some variables name to make sure the code length fits in required line width.

 I've also faced some error while trying to implement validation rules on various input fields.
-I've fixed them by using try/catch functionality.
+I've fixed them by using try/except functionality.

 There is no known unfixed bug in my code as per my understanding.